lzilioli/snips/README.md

 - [Sublime-Style Snippets](https://github.com/pierceray/AMDsnippets) - `grunt text-mate`
     - Note that support for TextMate style snippets could be added by adding an additional entry in `grunt/config/text-mate.js` with `outputExtension: '.text-mate'` (or whatever extension TextMate expects).

-For either of the below tasks, once the export has completed, you can point your relevant app to the exported snippet library, or symlink the exported directory as appropriate.
+For either of the below tasks, once the export has completed, you can point your relevant app to the exported snippet library (in the .gitignored `export/` directory), or symlink the exported directory as appropriate.

 ### `grunt dash`